bengtmartensson/AGirs/README.md

 NON_MOD` (optionally), `RECEIVE, LED, LCD, DECODE` (only to the LCD), `TRANSMITTERS` (only a dummy implementation).

-* Can I keep and maintain the `config.h` in another location, for example together with my own sketch?
+* Can I keep and maintain the library configuration in another location, for example together with my own sketch?

 No, the present Arduino IDE does not support this.